Freedom in the World

 Political Rights (1 = best, 7 = worst)

-As Georgian nationalism grew toward the end of the Soviet era, a South Ossetian independence movement demanded in 1989 that the oblast be upgraded to a republic, a move that was rejected by the Georgian government.
+As Georgian nationalism grew toward the end of the Soviet era, a South Ossetian independence movement called unsuccessfully for the oblast to be upgraded to a republic in 1989.
 South Ossetia declared full independence from Georgia in 1990, prompting Tbilisi to abolish its autonomous status.
 Fierce fighting broke out in January 1991, resulting in a thousand deaths and civilian displacement on both sides; some 40,000 to 100,000 Ossetians fled to North Ossetia in Soviet Russia.
 In March 1991, a reported 99 percent of South Ossetian referendum voters endorsed independence, and 90 percent voted in favor of seeking to join Russia in a January 1992 referendum, after the final dissolution of the Soviet Union.
 Both plebiscites were rejected by Tbilisi.

 Torez Kulumbegov led separatist South Ossetia from 1992 to 1993.
 He was succeeded by Lyudvig Chibirov, who went on to win the newly created post of president in 1996.
 After a period of relatively cordial relations with Tbilisi, the 2001 election of hard-liner Eduard Kokoity as president of South Ossetia renewed tensions.
 His Unity Party took the majority of seats in 2004 parliamentary elections; though four seats were reserved for the territory’s ethnic Georgian population, only five Georgian villages were able to vote.
 All of the separatist regime’s elections went unrecognized by Georgia and the international community.

 In May 2004, recently elected Georgian president Mikheil Saakashvili ordered a campaign to dismantle the multimillion-dollar smuggling operation controlled by Kokoity’s regime, triggering skirmishes and causing Ossetians to rally around Kokoity.
-By August 19, the two sides had agreed to a ceasefire, and in September Saakashvili offered a proposal for expanded South Ossetian autonomy, which was rejected by Tskhinvali.
+The two sides agreed to a ceasefire in August, but the separatist government in Tskhinvali rejected Saakashvili’s proposal for expanded South Ossetian autonomy in September.

 Corruption is believed to be extensive.
-In 2010, Kokoity’s administration faced pressure from Russia and the public to curb the alleged embezzlement of funds earmarked for postwar reconstruction.
-Before the war, the territory reportedly hosted extensive smuggling and black-market activities, including the counterfeiting of U.S. currency.
+In 2010, Kokoity’s administration faced pressure from Russia and the public to curb the alleged embezzlement of funds earmarked for postwar reconstruction, which became a major pledge of the 2011 presidential candidates.
+Before the war, the territory reportedly hosted large-scale smuggling and black-market activities.

-The South Ossetian Orthodox Church, which falls under the jurisdiction of the Greek Orthodox Church and which the Georgian and Russian Orthodox Churches do not recognize, continues to operate freely, according to the religious monitoring group Forum 18.
-While the majority of the population is Orthodox, there is a sizeable Muslim community, many members of which migrated from the North Caucasus.
+Freedom of religion has sometimes been adversely affected by the political and military situation.
+While the majority of the population is Orthodox Christian, there is a sizeable Muslim community, many members of which migrated from the North Caucasus.
 The educational system reflects government views, and many South Ossetians receive higher education in Russia.

-While antigovernment protests were extremely rare before the 2008 war, opposition groups mounted demonstrations following the flawed 2009 elections, and Tskhinvali residents protested repeatedly in 2009 and 2010 in response to the slow construction of new homes and charges of government corruption.
-Several nongovernmental organizations operate in South Ossetia, but at least one that claims to be independent has been linked to the government, and all organizations operate under the close scrutiny of the authorities.
+While antigovernment protests were extremely rare before the 2008 war, opposition groups mounted demonstrations following the flawed 2009 elections, and Tskhinvali residents have protested repeatedly in response to the slow postwar construction of new homes and alleged government corruption.
+In 2011, one human rights activist was beaten and another threatened after leading such demonstrations.
+Opposition supporters held persistent peaceful protests after the presidential runoff was annulled in late November, though Kokoity at one point said they were unauthorized gatherings and security officials warned of possible violence.
+Civil society groups operate under the close scrutiny of the authorities, and activists are subject to intimidation.

-South Ossetia’s criminal code adheres to the Soviet Georgian and 1996 Russian models.
-The justice system has been manipulated to punish perceived opponents of the separatist leadership, while government allies allegedly violate the law with relative impunity.
-It was unclear in 2010 whether Russian prosecutors’ steps to curb malfeasance would be effective, as the Russian court system itself remains deeply flawed.
+South Ossetia’s justice system has been manipulated to punish perceived opponents of the separatist leadership, while government allies allegedly violate the law with relative impunity.
+Russian prosecutors have attempted to curb malfeasance by local officials, but the Russian court system itself remains deeply flawed.